CUHK-UAS-FUNDAMENTAL/open-source-SLAM-package/README.md

 ## 4. Setup Guide

 Before starting the test, we strongly recommend that users follow the following steps to configure the computer environment.
-We have tested these steps under **Ubuntu 64-bit 18.04**.
+These steps have been tested under **Ubuntu 64-bit 18.04**.

 ### 4.1 Dependency